sinha9065/sinha9065/README.md

 </tr>
 </table>

-> ⚠️ *Blockchain-Based-Voting-System repo link coming soon — will update once it's pushed to GitHub.*
+> ⚠️ *All project links now point to their exact repos — nothing left to update.*

 ---

 ## 🏆 Honors & Achievements

-- 🥉 **3rd Position — Tech Fest 2025:** Built and presented **Blockchain-Based-Voting-System**, a decentralized and transparent electronic voting framework, competing against 30+ teams.
+- 🥉 **3rd Position — Tech Fest 2025:** Built and presented **Blockchain-Based-Voting-System**, a decentralized and transparent electronic voting framework, competing against 8 teams.
 - 🎖️ **All India Rank 41 — Internship Studio:** Ranked among the top candidates nationwide in Internship Studio's evaluation.
 - 📝 **JEE Mains 2023 — 92 Percentile:** Scored in the top percentile bracket in one of India's most competitive engineering entrance exams.